Visit the Blue Mountains By Train: 2 Easy Itineraries

 How to Plan a One Day Blue Mountains trip by Train

-We have put together two one-day itineraries for visiting the stunning UNESCO listed Blue Mountains using a combination of the train from Sydney and HOHO Bus.
+We have put together two one-day itineraries for visiting the stunning UNESCO listed Blue Mountains using a combination of the train from Sydney and Hop on hop off (HOHO) Bus.

-• One day visiting Scenic World and using the HOHO bus to see the main sites.
+1. Visiting Scenic Worldand using the HOHO bus to see the main sites.

 Let’s start with our tips for taking the train to the mountains.